swiftlang/swift-evolution/proposals/NNNN-swiftpm-additional-plugin-apis.md

     public let origin: Origin

-    /// The location of the binary artifact in the local file system. public var artifact: Path
+    /// The location of the binary artifact in the local file system. public let artifact: Path

     /// Represents a kind of binary artifact. public enum Kind {
+        /// Represents a .xcframework directory containing frameworks for
+        /// one or more platforms.
         case xcframework

+        /// Represents a .artifactsarchive directory containing SwiftPM
+        /// multiplatform artifacts.
         case artifactsArchive
     }

     // Represents the original location of a binary artifact. public enum Origin: Equatable {
+        /// Represents an artifact that was available locally. case local

         /// Represents an artifact that was downloaded from a remote URL. case remote(url: String)

-        /// Represents an artifact that was available locally. case local
     }
 }